TheWineBuzz – September/October 2007

 Chances are you’ve seen that old TV clip from the “I Love Lucy Show” where Lucille Ball stomps on grapes in a giant vat.
 If so, there’s a smile on your face right now.
 It was that funny.
 But women have come a long way since the ’50′s: Women are making wine – and they’re good at it.

-At 31, vivacious Danielle Cyrot is one of many young women who Feminine_Touch_internalcaught the wine bug early and has gone on to become a winemaker.
+At 31, vivacious Danielle Cyrot is one of many young women who caught the wine bug early and has gone on to become a winemaker.
 After earning her B.A. from the University of California, Davis, in Enology and Viticulture, Cyrot worked at wineries in France and Australia.
 A stint at Stag’s Leap Winery under the tutelage of Robert Brittain followed.
 In 2003 she joined St. Clement Vineyard, a small premium winery in the Napa Valley, as their winemaker.
 Danielle’s French ancestors on her father’s side once owned a vineyard in Burgundy’s Cote de Beaune, so it’s no wonder Cyrot speaks so passionately about wine and her job.

 At this time of the year, during the crush, Danielle works long days, from early morning to dusk.
 “It’s my favorite part of the year,” says Cyrot.
 “Especially Chardonnay during harvest – it’s really fun, because you just walk into the cellar and you smell those beautiful floral and citrus aromas.”